DataDog/datadog-operator/docs/secret_management.md

           mountPath: /etc/secret-volume
 ```

 The Datadog Agent also includes a script that can be used to read secrets from files mounted from Kubernetes secrets, or directly from Kubernetes secrets.
 This script can be used by setting `DD_SECRET_BACKEND_COMMAND` to `/readsecret_multiple_providers.sh`.
-A simple example of how to configure the DatadogAgent spec is provided below.
-For more details, see the [documentation][2].
+An example of how to configure the DatadogAgent spec is provided below.
+For more details, see [Secrets Management][2].

 ```yaml
 apiVersion: datadoghq.com/v1alpha1